TheodoreGisis/MyOwnRaspberryPiCloudServer/README.md

        sudo reboot

-   By puting your locan ip rasbperry address in to your browser you will open nextcloud,there create your account Next we add the external storage plugin in next cloud
+   By puting your local ip rasbperry address in to your browser you will open nextcloud,there create your account Next we add the external storage plugin in next cloud

        cd /media